Koko-66/Translate_it/README.md

   - re: used in spliting input text into individual words and validation of customer e-mail address;
   - google.oauth2.service_account to connect to the Google Sheet.
   - operator: used in function sorting the list with lingusits by their attributes;
-  - yagmail and yagmail.creds: used for sending order confirmation to the user via e-mail
+  - yagmail: used for sending order confirmation to the user via e-mail
 - Heroku: used to deploy the live version of the project
 - [Am I Responsive?](http://ami.responsivedesign.is/#) site to generate the resposivene mockup